-Monday, March 27: Virginia Reeves will read from her new novel Work Like Any Other.
+Monday, March 27: Virginia Reeves, of Helena, MT, will read from her new novel Work Like Any Other.
 7pm.

 “The world of this exquisite novel – 1920s Alabama – hasn’t let go of me since I finished it.
 It’s gorgeous, painful, original, and so true in all its details.
 Reeves writes with incredibly intelligent compassion, and in Roscoe Martin has created an extraordinary man who more than earns his place among the complicated population of the literary South.
 Thick with dread and beauty, this is a stunning chronicle of a time, a place, and a mind. ” — Fiona McFarlane, author of The Night Guest

 “How brilliantly Virginia Reeves brings to life her protagonist, Roscoe T Martin, with his hatred of farming, his love of electricity and his long struggle to make amends to himself, his family and his friends.
 Work Like Any Other is a novel of fierce beauty and hard-won redemption.
 A wonderful debut.” — Margot Livesey, author of The Flight of Gemma Hardy